stoeps13/connections-doc/source/admin/install/cp_config_om_migrate_profiles.md

     Choose the migration option that best fits your deployment scenario.

+    !!! note
-    **Note:** The term populate on this page refers to populating users profiles and the term migrate refers to the migration of user data such as network and community relationships.
+    The term populate on this page refers to populating users profiles and the term migrate refers to the migration of user data such as network and community relationships.

     Run user population and migration
     :   Run the following command to populate all users from Connections Profiles and migrate their data to People relationship service.
 If the migration process was stopped, it resumes the migration from where it left off.